Osaym/didueat/README.md

 4. **View Her Dashboard**:
    - Logout and login with your account
    - Go to "Shared with Me" tab
-   - Click on your girlfriend's name
+   - Click on your friend's name
    - View all her meal history!

 ### Daily Use

-Your girlfriend can:
+Your friend can:
 - Log meals throughout the day
 - Check off water intake for each meal
 - View her history